amikhalev/tutor-match/README.md

 make build
 scripts/docker.sh prod up
 ```
 This will `npm install` any dependencies (if `node_modules` is missing), compile all necessary files, build the container, and start it.
-This includes a MariaDB server, and it will set the `DATABASE_URL` environment variable automatically.
+This includes a MariaDB server.

 To start the app in development mode, run
 ```sh